j-vseg/portfolio/Android/README.md

 ## Description

 Stolpersteine is a group project that was requested by [Stichting 18 September](https://stichting18september.nl/).
-We where asked to update an outdated web application from Stichting 18 September.
+We were asked to update an outdated web application from Stichting 18 September.

-Stolpersteine are memorial stones that are places by Stichting 18 September.
+Stolpersteine are memorial stones that are placed by Stichting 18 September.
 Their functionality is the help remember the people who died during the Holocaust.
-The stones are covered in gold, each stone for one victum.
+The stones are covered in gold, each stone for one victim.
 The stones are placed at the place where the person has last lived freely.
 More information can be found [here](https://en.wikipedia.org/wiki/Stolperstein).

 I have learned to work with Android Studio and improve my coding skills with Kotlin.